EvansNjogu/EvansNjogu/README.md

 ## 🧠 About Me

 An AI enthusiast currently on a thrilling journey to master the art of artificial intelligence through my MSc program.
-My curiosity knows no bounds, and I'm always eager to explore the uncharted territories of this digital realm.
+My curiosity knows no bounds and I'm always eager to explore the uncharted territories of this digital realm.

 🤖 My latest endeavor is crafting a cutting-edge Sign Language Recognition Tool, a project fueled by my passion for accessibility and inclusivity in technology.
 I believe in using AI for meaningful impact, and this tool is just the beginning.